Messages and Ticket System

 Sending Emails to Customer

-If you want to send emails with your own email address (instead of Sitejet's "firstname.lastname@example.org" email address please add your own "support" or "info" email address.
+If you want to send emails with your own email address (instead of Sitejet's "email@example.com" email address) please add your own email address.
+Our full guide on how to set up your company settings can be found here.

-You can choose an existing template to edit it or use it as a base for a new template.
+If you have certain emails that you will use frequently across all your customers, you can set up templates to save valuable time.
+Click on "Manage templates" when the "Message to customer" tab is opened and add as many templates as you like.
+You can choose an existing template to edit or use as a base for a new template.
 Give your new template a name, precompose a subject (e.g. Requesting further information for your website) and the message.
+Make use of variables to automatically generate helpful information like the customer's name, the website domain, or the invitation to the customer portal into the mail.

 You will also receive notifications about several events that do not require emails from or to the customer or team members.
-These can be change requests (customer created a to-do on the website), changes in status or when filling out the wishlist.
+These can be change requests (customer created a to-do on the website), changes in status, or when content is added to the Whishes section in the customer portal.
 You will also get notified when new files have been uploaded.